-- In a major step towards enhancing budget transparency, the Gender Budget Statement for the first time has reported the actual expenditure for 2017-18. - After a steep increase in 2015-16, key schemes for women, under the Ministry of Women and Child Development, have subsequently witnessed a decline. - The 50 per cent hike in the honorarium still falls short of addressing the long-standing minimum wage demand for Rs.
-18,000 per month by Anganwadi workers. - Both allocation and fund utilisation of schemes for transgender persons have continued to be abysmally low over the years.
+- In a major step towards enhancing budget transparency, the Gender Budget Statement for the first time has reported the actuals for 2017-18. - The 50 per cent hike in the honorarium to address the long-standing minimum wage demand for Rs.
+18,000 per month by Anganwadi workers still falls short.

 Historically, the discourse on gender is constrained in binaries and is not understood as a spectrum.
 The binary framework dictates hegemonic narratives that defines socially acceptable gender norms and roles and dehumanises and discriminates against those who do not conform to them.
-This also guides how the State has responded to gender, restricting itself to the binaries of male and female.
+This also guides how the State has responded towards gender, restricting itself to the binaries of male and female.
 Even the Gender Budget Statement which assesses the gender responsiveness of government programmes and schemes, neglects non-binary genders.
-Since, the policy framework is in itself restrictive, this section too limits its analysis tobudgetary priorities forwomen.
+Since, the policy framework is in itself restrictive, this section too limits its analysis to budgetary priorities for women.